grandjeanmartin/intellectual-cooperation/README.md

 *[Martin Grandjean](http://www.martingrandjean.ch) University of Lausanne*

 ## About ##
-These are the sourcefiles of a network analysis based on the archives of the League of Nations' International Committee on Intellectual Cooperation (ICIC).
+Source files of a network analysis based on the archives of the League of Nations' International Committee on Intellectual Cooperation (ICIC)[(see on Wikipedia)](https://en.wikipedia.org/wiki/International_Committee_on_Intellectual_Cooperation).
 These data are made public and available to the community for testing, further analysis, or simply as a training data set.

 To cite this data set: